Close Give Feedback

 As a rule of thumb timber requires lighter colours in order to have good light reflectance and therefore a cooler surface.
 Timber is dimensionally unstable and easily jeopardised by damage caused by U.V., heat and damp.
 All colours have a light reflectance value listed (LRV%) and the colours considered to be appropriate and to cause less problems are those numbered between 100 (whitest) down to 45 LRV%.
 Those numbered between 44 down to 0 (blackest) are considered 'risky'.

-So these are some that fall into the 'safe zone'- they are the deepest not the lightest - Resene Double Rakaia (LRV 46%), Resene Quarter Friar Grey (LRV 46%), Resene Grey Chateau (LRV 45%) or Resene Silver Chalice (LRV 49%).
+So these are some that fall into the 'safe zone'- they are the deepest not the lightest - Resene Double Rakaia (LRV 46%), Resene Quarter Friar Greystone (LRV 46%), Resene Grey Chateau (LRV 45%) or Resene Silver Chalice (LRV 49%).

 Lighter colours are paler and whiter.